Beach volleyball recap, July 30: Cuba rolls yet again

 Alayo overwhelmed the Brazilians with his power at the net, while Diaz’s crafty serving set up multiple scoring opportunities.
 Alayo/Noslen ran away with the first set and fought through a stronger Brazil showing in the second set.

-Cuba was an excellent 26-for-35 on offense and out blocked Brazil by four.
-Alayo/Diaz are the only undefeated team in a stacked Pool D.
+Cuba was an excellent 26-for-35 on offense and out-blocked Brazil by four.
+Alayo and Diaz are the only undefeated team in a stacked Pool D.

 The Cuban duo have now beaten the United States and Brazil in their first two matches, proving they are one of the top teams in the men’s tournament.